gimbalmonkey/pointcloudviz/README.md

 ## Preprocessing

-Before analyzing or visualizing a point cloud, clean and package the data to minimize error and corruption.
+Before analyzing or visualizing a point cloud, clean and package the acquired data to minimize error and corruption.
 Open source point cloud visualization and editing software are available for download:

 CloudCompare (All-Around Visualization) https://www.danielgm.net/cc/